fireundubh/skyrim/Master of Disguise - Special Edition/README.md

 ## Overview

-Master of Disguise transforms faction armor into real disguisesw with an immersive and fully customizable detection system.
+Master of Disguise transforms faction armor into real disguises with an immersive and fully customizable detection system.
 Suit up as anyone, from a Dark Brotherhood assassin to a rough-and-tumble bandit.
 Find safety among new allies, or deceive and betray them.
 Wage war against new enemies, or fire the first shot.
 You are the Master of Disguise.
 What will you do?

 ## Accolades